dimagi/commcare-cloud/src/commcare_cloud/terraform/README.md

 2. Then click on the link in the output
 3. Accept the terms and click "Continue to Subscribe".

+### Gain temporary SSH access via your own IP
 Once the VM is created, you still need to create a VPN user before you can use the VPN.
 To do this, go into the console, find the vpn ec2 instance, go to its security group, and click Inbound Traffic > Edit > Add Rule.
 Select Type "SSH" and Source "My IP", and click Save.

 Now you will be able to SSH into the VM.

+To make a cert, you'll also need to open port 80, so click Add Rule again, select Type HTTP, and Source "Anywhere", and click Save.

+### Run the ovpn-init script

 ```
 ssh openvpnas@<openvpn-public-ip>